Phalanxia/Maid-IRC/README.md

 ## Running

-1. Please define the node enviroment varible.
-Supported varibles are `development` and `production`.
+1. Please define the node environment variable.
+Supported variables are `development` and `production`.
 If not defined it will assume it's development.

 2. Run Maid IRC.
-Use this command in the main directory of Maid IRC: `node app.js`
+Use this command in the main directory of Maid IRC: `$ node app.js`

 ## Screenshots